klalumiere/CvCreator/plan.md

 - [ ] Align sections better so that the date on the right end side aligns with the blue line?
 - [ ] Update my CV (add and _remove_ stuff)
 - [ ] Switch to `CV_CREATOR_DATA_DIR_PATH = "data/author"` in `fly.toml`.
+- [ ] Fix menu on top of screen when we scroll?

 ## Cleanup